FAQ

 Who should attend the Coaching Academy for Leaders?

-The Certified Leadership Coach Program is intended for executives, managers and aspiring leaders who want to learn coaching as a leadership style.
-This learning is then practised within the organization as an approach to performance management and improvement.
-Introduction to Coaching and Coach Practitioner are also of interest to business owners, coaches, consultants and trainers, who want to improve their coaching skills and/or learn how to integrate coaching services into their businesses.
+The Certified Leadership Coach Program is intended for executives, managers, and aspiring leaders who want to learn coaching as a leadership style.
+This learning is then practiced within the organization as an approach to performance management and improvement.
+Our program is also of interest to business owners, coaches, consultants, and trainers, who want to improve their coaching skills and/or learn how to integrate coaching services into their businesses.

 Where does the training take place?